asperand/qdither/README.md

 A combination of two separate projects, this is a command-line tool that takes in an image and reduces it's colors.
 It achieves a "dithering" effect through Floyd-Steinberg Error Diffusion.
 It will automatically pull a user-defined number of colors from the image using the K-Means clustering algorithm to use as a palette.
 However, you are able to provide the program with a custom palette of colors to use as well.

 The custom palette file uses RGB hexcode formatting (e.g. `#0decaf`) for colors, and has a decent ability to filter out junk data.
-Your best bet is to provide it with a text file of one hexcode color per line, similar to how [Lospec](https://lospec.com/palette-list) provides their `.HEX` palette downloads.
+[Lospec](https://lospec.com/palette-list) provides free custom palette downloads in the `.HEX` format, which is what the file reader was designed around.

 Thanks for checking out this project!